-The total square foot allocation, based upon B\K's recommendation was 86,500 square feet.
-This does not account for mechanical spaces or circulation.
-The City will want to engage an architect to verify the square foot allocation and from that they can then develop a construction and project cost.
+The total square foot allocation, based upon BK's recommendation was 86,500 square feet.
+The total square feet does not account for mechanical spaces or circulation.
+The City will want to engage an architect to verify the square foot allocation and from that, they can then develop a construction and project cost.

-Most community recreation centers that are able to recovery 100% of their operating costs are 65,000-75,000 square feet with a primary service area population of more than 50,000 people.
+Most community recreation centers that can recover 100% of their operating costs are 65,000-75,000 square feet with a primary service area population of more than 50,000 people.
 As the City engages an architect they may consider a phased approach to the facility or shrinking various components.